StefanFitoussi/StefanFitoussi/README.md

 # Welcome world!
 This is my GitHub-Hub :sunglasses:

-My name is Stefan Fitoussi and I am an upcoming web developer, currently participating in the remote [Neue Fische](https://www.neuefische.de/)-bootcamp _WEB DEVELOPER_.
+My name is Stefan Fitoussi and I a junior web developer, having participated in the remote [Neue Fische](https://www.neuefische.de/)-bootcamp _WEB DEVELOPER_ from September to December 2022, now look for a place to work.

 In my freetime I like to dive into my preferred hobbies, such as:
 - **meeting friends**